mrange/pt_src3/README.md

 One thing I was aware of however was that certain mods sounded quite bad.
 I believe it was usually a sample with a short loop that was close to a sine wave where it was most appearant.

 I was hunting for this bug for a while but never managed to fix it.
-I am hopeful however when reading [Mrs Beanbag/RiFT]([github repo](https://github.com/robcowell/LanceReplay)) comments about fixed bugs in the sample loops that the blemish is finally stamped out now.
+I am hopeful however when reading [Mrs Beanbag/RiFT](https://github.com/robcowell/LanceReplay) comments about fixed bugs in the sample loop code that the blemish is finally stamped out now.
 I also know Paulo Simoes fixed a bunch of issues as well.
 Thank you, it has been bugging me for 30 years.

 ## Post Scriptum: Amiga Octalyzer plugin